madushag/MyFarm/README.md

 * Ari Kurtz, 70, Male, and Moira O'Donnel, 65, Female
 * Occupation: Farmers, in Lincoln MA
 Ari and Moira grow many types of vegetables and fruits during the farming season.
 They runs a CSA (Community supported agriculture) and also sells produce in the farmer's market. they also give a part of their produce to a local charity.
 As a farmer they offers CSA subscriptions through a mailing list and the local newspaper of the town.
 They have experienced the following problems:
-1. Outreach: Over the past few years they has seen their CSA membership decline.
+    - Outreach: Over the past few years they has seen their CSA membership decline.
 As a farmer outreach is a big challenge especially in the digital era, where the proportion of people accessing information through the traditional media is limited.
 Also maintaining a website is difficult.
-2. Marketing excess produce: When there is surplus produce like hot peppers this year, the issues they face are
+    - Marketing excess produce: When there is surplus produce like hot peppers this year, the issues they face are
-a) They find it very difficut to find someone to buy them, whether small quantities or in bulk.
+        - They find it very difficut to find someone to buy them, whether small quantities or in bulk.
 They rely on a mailing list that most farmers in Massachusetts subscribe to, to market their produce
-b) How to price the product so that it is attractive enough to buy, but at the same time they are not losing money.
-They compare prices in local stores and gustimate a selling price for their produce c)How to make inventory available in realtime to customers
+        - How to price the product so that it is attractive enough to buy, but at the same time they are not losing money.
+They compare prices in local stores and gustimate a selling price for their produce
+        - How to make inventory available in realtime to customers

 ### Product Backlog